alekspetrovv/stores-api/README.md

    e.g., `Stores.postman_collection.json`) into Postman.

 2. **Select Environment:**
-   Select the imported environment from the dropdown menu in the top-right of Postman.
+   Select the imported `Development` environment from the dropdown menu in the top-right of Postman.

 3. **Run API Requests:**
    To access protected API resources, you must first authenticate.
 Begin by registering a new user account, then perform